Timwi/DiscordBot_OnlyConnect/readme.md

 3. Edit tasks:
     Use LibreOffice Calc or MS Excel to edit the `tasks/*.csv` files.
 Each line contains one task.
-    The order of the tasks within a file will be randomised, the order of answers inside a tasks is fix.
+    The order of the tasks within a file will be randomised, the order of answers inside a task is fixed.
     The line numbers of still available tasks is stored in a JSON file analogous to the csv file.
     If the JSON file does not exist it is created with all line numbers by the `/init` command.
     This can be reset by deleting the JSON file.